Death of Once-Promising Fab Melo Leaves Friends Wondering What Could Have Been

 To understand Fab Melo's life, you have to be willing to view it in gray.

 Melo barely spoke English the first time he visited Syracuse.
-"All he wanted to do was stay in the hotel," says former Syracuse guard Scoop Jardine, who hosted Melo on that visit.
+"All he wanted to do was stay in the hotel," says former Syracuse guard Scoop Jardine, who hosted him on that visit.
 Melo was just a high school junior at the time, still new to America and its big-time college basketball scene.

-But as he became more comfortable with the language and himself, Melo shed his shell.
+But as he grew more comfortable with the language and himself, Melo came out of his shell.
 A year later, he returned to campus, officially a member of the Orange.
 He became one of the more gregarious players around the locker room, where he was always flashing his large gap-toothed smile.

 He loved dirty humor and rapping out loud to Lil' Wayne.
-He'd exchange jabs with Dion Waiters, who enjoyed poking fun at Melo's deep Brazilian accent.
-He'd greet friends with warm bear hugs and often short-circuit his own jokes by laughing before reaching the punch line.
+He'd exchange jabs with Dion Waiters, who enjoyed poking fun at Melo's thick Brazilian accent.
+He'd greet friends with warm bear hugs and often short-circuit his own jokes by laughing before the punch line.

 "He was such a people person," Jardine says.
 "He had such a big personality."

-Note: * An earlier version of this article mistakenly attributed the a quote ("Fab was a pleaser.
-He wanted everyone to be happy and proud of him.") to Nick Resevy.
-That quote was said by Adam Ross.